ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 - C is a language behind the Internet and almost every operating system
 - C is a language that's used to write almost all the other languages.
 - C is a language that can write for almost every processor in existence, from watches and phones to places and satellites.
+- C is a procedural programming language.
+- Inelegantly put, this description means that C code runs from top to bottom, with one thing happening after another.

 When we run `make` or when we run `clang`, four different things are happening under the hood.